 Milk thistle or known in Latin as Silybum Marianum is a flower that has reddish to purple flowers and pale green leaves with white veins on them.
 The seeds are the medicinal part of the plant is what interests us the most gout sufferers.
 Milk thistle is very popular in Europe and is used as a tonic for the liver reducing oxidative stress.
 You probably see milk thistle as a common ingredient in all these gout supplements sold online.

 So what does milk thistle exactly do?
-Well its best known to aid those with liver disease and other liver related problems like cirrhosis, jaundice, gallbladder disorders and hepatitis since it stimulates production of new cells.
-It also provides cardiovascular benefits; it lowers your cholesterol, helps people with type 2 diabetes improving insulin resistance and can reduce the growth of cancer cells.
+Well its best known to aid those with liver disease and other liver related problems like cirrhosis, jaundice, gallbladder disorders and hepatitis since it may help stimulate production of new cells.
+It also may provide cardiovascular benefits; it may lower your cholesterol, may help people with type 2 diabetes improving insulin resistance and in some instances it may help reduce the growth of cancer cells.

 Gout and Your Liver

-What milk thistle does best is detoxifies your body by breaking down and eliminating toxic substances like drugs, antibiotics, tobacco, preservatives in food, cortisone, chemicals found in tap water and the environment, artificial flavours found in food including colouring agents and many more.
+What milk thistle does best is it may help detoxify your body by breaking down and eliminating toxic substances like drugs, antibiotics, tobacco, preservatives in food, cortisone, chemicals found in tap water and the environment, artificial flavours found in food including colouring agents and many more.

-Milk thistle can be taken orally through supplements or can be consumed as a tea.
+Milk thistle can be taken orally through supplements or can be consumed as a tea found on Amazon!
 The seeds can even be used in your salad dressing.
 Try and include milk thistle in your gout diet.
 You can also find milk thistle as a key ingredient in my unique proprietary blend which sells as a dietary supplement on Amazon called NutriGout!

 Posted by Spiro Koulouris